Somatic Therapeutic Yoga Training

 Coming towards standing, we meet the fruition of what it is to be a bipedal creature, from the culmination of our evolutionary journey (species and personal) up from the ground.

-Online Workshops
+Two Online Workshops

-- Teaching Skills Specific to Somatics workshop - we will experientially explore different ways we can focusing on skills of guiding compassionate, fluid practices of curiosity, exploration and allowing.
+In this workshop we will experientially explore different ways we can focusing on skills of guiding compassionate, fluid practices of curiosity, exploration and allowing - through discussion, practice and enquiries, supported by guided self-study preparation.

 CPD INFO